table top left corner

 Remarks

 This method encapsulates environment block creation and allows simple strings to be passed to add an value to an environment block.
-All null seperation and termination is handled.
+All null separation and termination is handled.

 System Process Handling